croixk/rewards_program/README.md

 Finally, I moved as much logic as possible to the model, and used a serializer to format the reponses from my routes.

 ## Testing
-This code includes a variety of testing, both unit and feature, for all functionality that is provided.
-In general, I used my unit tests to ensure that methods work properly, and to explore method-specific edge cases, and my feature tests to ensure that the overall functionality is correct.
+This code includes a variety of testing, both unit and request, for all functionality that is provided.
+In general, I used my unit tests to ensure that methods work properly, and to explore method-specific edge cases, and my request tests to ensure that the overall functionality is correct, and that my HTTP responses are correct.
 To run all tests, you can enter ```bundle exec rspec``` in the terminal (after following the installation instructions above).
 In my testing, I tried to consider a wide variety of conditions and edge cases.
 Some examples of these edge cases are outlined below:
 - Transactions can have positive or negative points - however, a negative transaction that is created should never result in a negative number of total points for a payer
 - If the oldest transaction for a payer has a positive number of points, but the total number of points for that payer is zero , these positive points can't be spent
 - If the total number of points across all transactions for all payers is zero, points can't be spent